mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon reuses the existing GHC and Cabal directories, and tries to restore an install directory.
+In this step, Halcyon reuses the existing GHC and Cabal directories, and tries to restore the tutorial app’s install directory.
 This fails, and so Halcyon falls back to building the app:

-1. First, a _sandbox directory_ is restored from public storage.
+1. First, the app’s _sandbox directory_ is restored from public storage.
 The correct archive to extract is determined by calculating a _constraints hash_ of the declared version constraints.
 The directory is restored to `/app`, next to the GHC and Cabal directories.

-2. Next, Halcyon restores a _build directory,_ and performs an incremental build.
+2. Next, Halcyon restores the app’s _build directory,_ and performs an incremental build.
 The build is performed in a temporary directory, and the source directory is never modified.

 3. Finally, a new install directory is prepared and archived, and the app is installed.